owl-project/owl-project.github.io/Samples.md

-- Bounds program specified in the device-program, and added to the user geometry type, then automatically run on device (on owl-allocated memory) when the accel structure needs rebuild (same as Optix 6 bounds program).
+- Bounds program specified in the device-program, and added to the user geometry type, then automatically run on device (on owl-allocated memory) when the accel structure needs rebuild (same as OptiX 6 bounds program).

 ![PNG file produced by this sample](samples/ll04-userGeometry-boundsProg.png.jpg){.samplepic}